sabbir-subhan/appium-Python/README.md

 - locators for elements are partially based on visible texts, so if in OCA web page, for example event type name, will be changed, tests will stop working

-- create users accounts with correct settings (see credentials.py)
+- create users accounts with correct settings (see credentials.py) and check if You can login (accept Terms and Conditions for new user)

+- disable Auto-Correction on iOS devices

 ### for TC: Managing Events
 - 3 types of events (Incident, event_for_chooser_fields, event_for_on_load/save_test)